ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 ## toc

 ## Introduction
-One of the strength of tiptap is it’s extendability.
-You don’t depend on the provided extensions, it’s intended to extend the editor to your liking.
+One of the strengths of tiptap is its extendability.
+You don’t depend on the provided extensions, it is intended to extend the editor to your liking.

 With custom extensions you can add new content types and new functionalities, on top of what already exists or from scratch.
+Let’s start with a few common examples of how you can extend existing nodes, marks and extensions.

+You’ll learn how you start from scratch at the end, but you’ll need the same knowledge for extending existing and creating new extensions.

 ## Extend existing extensions
-Let’s say you want to change the keyboard shortcuts for the bullet list.
-You should start by looking at [the source code of the `BulletList` extension](https://github.com/ueberdosis/tiptap/blob/main/packages/extension-bullet-list/src/bullet-list.ts) and find the part you would like to change.
-In that case, the keyboard shortcut, and just that.

 Every extension has an `extend()` method, which takes an object with everything you want to change or add to it.

-For the bespoken example, your code could like that:
+Let’s say, you’d like to change the keyboard shortcut for the bullet list.
+You should start with looking at the source code of the extension, in that case [the `BulletList` node](https://github.com/ueberdosis/tiptap/blob/main/packages/extension-bullet-list/src/bullet-list.ts).
+For the bespoken example to overwrite the keyboard shortcut, your code could look like that:

 ```js
 // 1.
 Import the extension